ZuploZuplo

 /products/pizza/size/small and set the params object on request to:

-Query-strings (or search parameters) will not affect path matching.
+Query-strings (or search parameters) won't affect path matching.

 You can also use regular expressions in your paths.
 They must be contained in ().